Best Crypto Cards in Cameroon (2026)

 Local currency: XAF

-Cameroon is Central Africa's largest economy, and MTN MoMo and Orange Money dominate domestic payments with over 15 million accounts.
-But those services stop at the border.
-A crypto card offers global purchasing power.
 Cameroon is Central Africa's largest economy (GDP approx. USD 45 billion), home to over 28 million people, and the economic engine of the CEMAC (Economic and Monetary Community of Central Africa) zone.
-Mobile Money accounts exceed 15 million, but the service stops at Cameroon's borders.
+MTN MoMo and Orange Money dominate domestic payments with over 15 million accounts, but those services stop at Cameroon's borders.
 A crypto card opens access to international e-commerce, subscription services, and cross-border payments with 0% FX fees.

 The Central African CFA franc (XAF) is pegged to the euro at 655.957:1, the same rate as the West African CFA franc (XOF), guaranteed by the French Treasury through the BEAC arrangement.
 This fixed peg provides currency stability and makes EUR-settled crypto cards predictable in cost.
 Cameroon has a unique regional context: neighboring Central African Republic (CAR) briefly adopted Bitcoin as legal tender in April 2022 (the Sango Project), attracting global attention before the policy was reversed.